2. PURPOSE OF DATA PROCESSING

-In the past 12 months, we have collected the following categories of personal information: identifiers (real name, mailing address, email address, telephone numbers, and online identifiers and IP address), financial information (credit/debit card numbers); geolocation data, and internet or other electronic network activity information (browsing history, search history, and information regarding an individual’s interaction with an internet site or application, or advertisement).
+In the past 12 months, we may have collected the following categories of personal information: identifiers (real name, mailing address, email address, telephone numbers, date of birth, date of purchase, series and model number, point of sale, type of purchase, preferred language, gender, information on country of residence, municipality of residence, buyer satisfaction and online identifiers and IP address), financial information (credit/debit card numbers); geolocation data, and internet or other electronic network activity information (browsing history, search history, and information regarding an individual’s interaction with an internet site or application, or advertisement).
 We have used this information to respond to your requests, process your orders, optimize your website experience, and ensure the website and our systems are properly functioning.

 We will not collect additional categories of personal information or use the personal information we collected for materially different, unrelated, or incompatible business purposes without providing you notice.

 We do not sell your personal information, but may disclose it to third parties for a business purpose.
 Specifically, in the past 12 months we have disclosed the personal information described above to our website and internet service providers, payment processors, order fulfillment providers, and marketing intelligence service providers.

 Source of Information

 We obtain the categories of personal information that are listed above when you provide it to us directly and passively when you visit our Site.
 Please see Section 6 above for more details about the ways in which we obtain your information.